joshbuddy/pitcrew/README.md

 ## At a glance

-Crew makes it easy to run commands on one or a lot of machines.
+Pitcrew makes it easy to run commands on one or a lot of machines.

 ### Get the time on 100 machines at once